 A Super C RV is a diesel Class C motorhome built on a heavy-duty Ford F-550 (or similar) chassis.
 They have a larger wheelbase, making it sturdier.
 And, Super Cs can tow up to 25,000 pounds or more.

-Builders of Super Cs don’t have to worry as much about the weight of the materials they are using.
-It’s typical to see real wood cabinetry, granite countertops, floor tiles and more.
+Manufacturers of Super Cs don’t have to worry as much about the weight of the materials they are using.
+It’s typical to see natural wood cabinetry, granite countertops, floor tiles, and more.